Absolute value of a number

 Natural exponents (powers)

-Natural (see the next entry for explanation) exponent “n” placed as a superscript after x i.e. x n is used as a shorthand for x multiplied by itself n times.
+Natural exponent (or power) “n” placed as a superscript after x i.e. x n is used as a shorthand for x multiplied by itself n times.
 In the notation x n, x is called the base, n – the exponent and x n – the power.

 Although x multiplied by itself zero times: x0 makes no sense, we will assume: x0=1 for every x apart from x=0.
 There is a good reason to do that.